-The NEP places a strong focus on helping each kid realise their maximum creative potential.
-It is founded on the idea that education must foster not just cognitive abilities which includes both the “foundational capabilities” of reading and numeracy and “higher-order” cognitive abilities, such critical thinking and problem solving but also social, ethical, and emotional traits.
+The NEP places a strong focus on helping each kid realize their maximum creative potential.
+It is founded on the idea that education must foster not just cognitive abilities which include both the “foundational capabilities” of reading and numeracy and “higher-order” cognitive abilities, such as critical thinking and problem-solving but also social, ethical, and emotional traits.

 The above Migration from 10+2 to a new format 5+3+3+4 and introduction to NEP 2020 is eventually necessary since recent events have shown that our society has to intensify the contemporary education system in order to stay up with the rate at which the world is changing.